mannichopra/Bike-rental/README.md

   from bike;
 ```

-4. **Emily is looking for counts of the rented bikes and of the available bikes in each category.
+4. **Jessica is looking for counts of the rented bikes and of the available bikes in each category.
 Display the number of available bikes (call this column  available_bikes_count ) and
 the number of rented bikes (call this column rented_bikes_count ) by bike category..**:
 ```sql
 select category,